wbzdwjsm/pbwired/README.md

 # Pbwired
-The latest version is 1.4.0, works under springboot3/java17, strongly recommended.
+The latest version is 1.4.0, works under springboot3/java17 without modules(i.e. no module-info.java), strongly recommended.
 Versions before v1.2.0 are deprecated.

 Pbwired is an interesting toy which helps to finish dependency injection even constant injection in a very simple way in SpringBoot, including following annotations: @Pbwired, @Pbvalue, @FinalInject and @ConstantClass.
 It can also process @Configurable by modifying AST